rkgofiitk/academic-issues.github.io/Topics/internationalStudentsMix.md

 ## International Students Mix at Indian Universities

 About 3.3 lac students from 160 different countries enrolled at various Indian Universities over five years from 2016 to 2021.
 In 2019 about
 75k chose India to pursue higher studies.
-Most international students in India come from countries like Nigeria, Sudan, Tanzania, and Ethiopia, and very few from Malaysia, Iran, Maldives, Myanmar, and Yemen.
+Most international students in India come from Nigeria, Sudan, Tanzania, Ethiopia, and very few from Malaysia, Iran, Maldives, Myanmar, and Yemen.
 On the other hand, the number of Indian students opting for medical studies in Chinese and
 Ukrainian Universities are very high.
 About 18000 Indian students were evacuated from the Ukraine war zone recently.
 About 25K Indian students are enrolled in Chinese Universities.
 Some Indian students even go to South Korea and Japan.
-The problem of student exchange between non-English speaking countries is understandablylow.
+The problem of student exchange between non-English speaking countries is understandably low.
 However, India and most African countries were under British rule for a long time.
 So the English language did influence the higher education system in such countries.
 China has been an exception as it consciously introduced English in higher education.
 South Korea also realized the importance of English as a window for interaction in science education.
 Most well-known universities worldwide have exchange programs for international students.